jeguberman/ultragram/README.md

     * create user from console X
     * create user from seed file X
 * 12:30 should be able to create users from static page
-  * render static page root
+  * render static page root X
   * fucking hijack that shit and make it your own
   * create a sign up page, don't make it pretty
     * be able to create a user from the page, check in the console